AI

 • Large team with specialized AI engineers?
 Framework expertise might pay off

 Think about long-term costs.
-Companies report that 54% of their AI tools do not integrate well.
-Adding frameworks increases fragmentation.
+Deloitte warns that more than 40% of agentic AI projects could be cancelled by 2027 due to unanticipated complexity and cost.
+Adding framework dependencies increases that risk.
 Direct API implementations integrate more easily into existing systems.

 Prototyping versus production is another consideration.
 Frameworks excel at rapid prototyping.
 You can test ideas quickly.
 But many teams find that production requirements push them toward simpler, more controlled implementations.